 Custom Built for Northern Flight

-THE CANADIAN VICKERS VEDETTE was the first commercial aircraft designed and manufactured in Canada and it played an important role for the Royal Canadian Air Force and government in the 1920s.
+THE CANADIAN VICKERS VEDETTE was the first military aircraft designed and manufactured in Canada and it played an important role for the Royal Canadian Air Force and government in the 1920s.
 Finding a Vedette for the museum collection was high on the wish list for the founders of the Royal Aviation Museum of Western Canada.
 When the founders went looking for a Vedette, it became apparent that no complete examples were in existence.
 They quickly concluded that if the museum wanted a Vedette, they would have little choice but to build their own.

 Sixty-one Canadian Vickers Vedettes were manufactured, most of which were initially used by the Royal Canadian Air Force for aerial surveying and mapping.
 Unfortunately, many of the Vedettes were lost.
 Some sank to the bottoms of lakes, some crashed and others were turned into boats.
 A fire at the Vickers factory in Montreal had long since destroyed all of the designs and blueprints–further complicating matters for the museum’s founders.

 Three separate Vedettes were used to generate information for the museum’s replica.

 The first was Vedette, G-CASW, which had crashed into a mountain on Porcher Island in British Columbia while conducting a forest fire survey.
 The crew escaped the incident without injury, and their crash report led museum investigators to the site of the dilapidated wreck 70 years later.
 What remained of the wooden hull was lifted off the mountain by helicopter, and transported back to Winnipeg by rail for examination and preservation.